Our IG indices review found the broker was the best in Australia in this niche area of CFD trading based on:

 The higher spreads related to MT4 highlight how IG need to pay third part-licence fees leading the broker to pass on the higher costs.
 That said, many other brokers primarily, or only use MT4 and offer low spreads on this platform.
 The table below shows a few forex brokers that offer MetaTrader 4.
 These should be considered if your really focused on using what many consider the best forex trading platform.

 It should be noted, that the L2 is also an advanced platform while the standard web-based platform is perfect for beginner traders.
-If your happy with these platforms, then our IG indices review found the spreads were some of the lowest within the Australia indices market and you should consider the broker.
+If you’re happy with these platforms, then our IG indices review found the spreads were some of the lowest within the Australia indices market and you should consider the broker over easyMarkets and IC Markets.

 IG Allows AUD Denominated CFDs When Trading Indices

-A really excellent feature found on our IG indices review was their option of trading AUD denominated CFDs.
+A really excellent feature found on our IG indices review compared to CMC Markets and Saxo Capital Markets was their option of trading AUD denominated CFDs.
 The way this works is you can trade overseas indices without having exposure to currency changes.
 So for example, you could trade Wall Street in Australian Dollars, so if the AUD/USD move, you won’t be impacted.
 Not only does this avoid currency exposure, it also helps reduce conversion fees/spreads which can be a major problem when trading exotic currencies.

 The markets offered when trading AUD denominated CFDs are: